Blog: Top Video Surveillance Development Companies to Watch in 2025

 Top 8 custom video-surveillance software development companies

-If you’re building a product, white-labelling a VMS, integrating an AI engine, or extending a platform, you need a development partner.
-The eight below are the agencies we see most often in surveillance and video-AI shortlists.
-Hourly-rate bands are 2025–2026 averages from Clutch, GoodFirms, and our own quotes.
+Building a product, white-labelling a VMS, integrating an AI engine, or extending a platform?
+You need a development partner.
+These eight show up most often in surveillance and video-AI shortlists.
+Hourly bands are 2025–2026 averages from Clutch, GoodFirms, and our own quotes; headcounts are company-reported unless noted.

 1. Fora Soft — boutique video-AI & VMS specialists